SulavAdhikari/Obfuscrypt/README.md

 also i tried doing code equivalency test first.
 IDK ,

-CODE ---> Abstract syntax tree ---> plotted in a multidimentional vector co-ordinate space as a trajectory ---> then compare the trajectory and the final co-ordinate (monte-calro) ---> evaluate probability of likely hood
+CODE ---> Abstract syntax tree ---> plotted in a multidimentional vector co-ordinate space as a trajectory ---> then compare the trajectory and the final co-ordinate (monte-calro) ---> evaluate probability of functional equivalency

 (this one might have a devlog @ kernel_patch if i deciede to do it)